idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewBackground.md

 the [strain calculator](materials/lagrangian/ComputeLagrangianStrain.md), the [homogenization system](/tensor_mechanics/Homogenization.md), and for many models, the [constiutive](tensor_mechanics/NewMaterialSystem.md) models for calculating the stress.
- As such, it is often convient to set it in the `GlobalParams` section of the input file so that you can easily switch between the two.
+ As such, it is often convenient to set it in the `GlobalParams` section of the input file so that you can easily switch between the two.

 ## The `use_displaced_mesh` Flag